cloudevents/spec/spec.md

   - MUST be a non-empty string

 ### source

 - Type: `URI-reference`
 - Description: Identifies the event producer.
 Often this will include information such as the type of the event source, the organization publishing the event, the process that produced the event, and some unique identifiers.
-The syntax of `source` is not defined by this specification.

-  In an application with many producers, each producer MUST be assigned a distinct `source`.
-This specification does not define how to ensure uniqueness.
-Since `source` is a URI-reference, it allows for standard formats using DNS authorities or UUIDs, as well as application-specific string or path identifiers.
+The exact syntax and semantics behind the data encoded in the URI is event producer defined.

+  An application MUST assign a distinct `source` to each distinct producer.
+  The application MAY use UUIDs, URNs, DNS authorities or an application-specific scheme to create unique identifiers.

 - Constraints:
   - REQUIRED
 - Examples
-  - Internet-unique URI with a DNS authority.
+  - Internet-wide unique URI with a DNS authority.
     - https://github.com/cloudevents/spec/pull/123
     - mailto:cncf-wg-serverless@lists.cncf.io
   - Universally-unique URN with a UUID:
     -  urn:uuid:6e8bc430-9c3a-11d9-9669-0800200c9a66
-  - Application-specific path or string identifiers
+  - Application-specific identifiers
     - /cloudevents/spec/pull/123
     - /sensors/tn-1234567/alerts
     - 1-555-123-4567